 When the Italian picked up the award he did so graciously, in unassuming fashion.
 Come on, really?
 He insulted Jack Wilshere by insisting that he didn’t even know who the Arsenal midfielder was.
 We know, very modest.
 Then, he declared that he was better than any of the other players who had won the award in the past?
 We’ve got news for you, Mario.
 You might not be.

-After a short spell as a free agent, Balotelli made a shock move to Serie B side Monza on a free transfer in December, scoring two goals in seven appearances for the club so far.
+After a short spell as a free agent, Balotelli made a shock move to Serie B side Monza on a free transfer last December, scoring six goals in 14 appearances before another surprise switch, this time to Adana Demispor.

 2011: Mario Gotze

 Current club: PSV

 Mario Gotze may have committed the all-too-common sin of swapping hipster paradise Borussia Dortmund for the juggernaut that is Bayern Munich, but his trophy cabinet suggests the German midfielder was right to do so.